 A: Thursday, 5-10 p.m.; Friday, 5 p.m.-12:30 a.m.; Saturday, noon-1 a.m.; Sunday, noon-6 p.m.

-Q. What kinds of beer will be available?
+Q. What kinds of drinks will be available?

 Q. What bands will be playing?